jank-lang/jank/book/src/reference/error/parse/invalid-meta-hint-target.md

 # parse/invalid-meta-hint-target
-Invalid meta hint target.

-## Additional explanation
 This happens when metadata is attached to a missing form or to a value that cannot carry metadata.
-Note that some objects, like numbers and strings, don't support metadata.
+Some values, such as numbers and strings, do not support metadata.

 ## Mitigations
 Put the metadata before a valid target form that supports metadata.
-If needed, wrap the value in something which does support metadata, like an atom or a container.
+If needed, wrap the value in something that can carry metadata, such as an atom or a container.